-- Never click on links in emails.
-There are thousands of fake sites that look almost identical to the real thing.
-If you want to shop a website that you frequent, always navigate to the site by typing the web address in your browser rather than clicking on a link in an email.
+- Never click on suspicious links.
+If you want to shop a website, navigate to the site by typing the web address in your browser rather than clicking on a link in an email or social media post.

 - Watch for malicious ads and pop-ups.
 Do not click on ads that sound too good to be true, and ignore pop-ups that make “best deal ever” claims.

 - Beware of e-skimmers.
-This is a new scam to watch out for.
-Have you heard of criminals skimming your credit card information from gas stations or ATMs?
-Well, now fraudsters are skimming credit card data during online checkouts.
+Fraudsters are skimming credit card data during online checkouts.
 Use trusted sources such as PayPal or Amazon to avoid this type of data loss.

 - Don’t shop over public Wi-Fi.
 Never send sensitive data over free or public wi-fi networks.
-You can’t be sure if the network is secure, or if others are spying on your online session.
 If you must use public wi-fi, be sure to use a VPN connection which encrypts your information.

 - Be cautious of “free offers” during the holidays.
 During this time of the year, there’s a huge spike in all types of survey fraud and gift card scams.

-- Do not reuse any of your passwords.
+- Don’t reuse your passwords.
 Not just during the holidays; practice this tip all year long.
-Reusing any of your passwords is an invitation to get hacked.
-Instead, use a password manager to create hard-to-break passwords.
+Instead, use a password manager like LastPass to create hard-to-break passwords.

-- Keep a close eye on your credit card and bank accounts.
-During the holiday season and all year long–monitor your credit card and bank statements.
-Unexpected charges are typically the first sign that your card, or even your whole identity has been stolen.
-If you think you’ve been scammed, stay calm and call your credit card company.
+- Keep a close eye on your credit and bank accounts.
+During the holiday season especially its important to monitor your statements.
+Unexpected charges are typically the first sign that your card or your identity has been stolen.

 - Be suspicious of gift card scams.
 They can be a perfect holiday gift, but gift card scams are skyrocketing.
 Only buy gift cards from trusted sources.